BetaMasaheft/Documentation/split applications release process.md

 #### Compile derivate datasets.
 Here you will use the _BetMasService_ library.
 This step is needed only locally.

 1. compile bibliography.xml within _lists_  with `makeFormattedBibliography.xql` which calls `generateFormattedBibliography.xqm` and following the formatting and adjustment instructions into that file.
 This can take two hours more or less.
+It is advisable to run this instead of updating the existing bibliography (which is done by gitsync whenever a file is merged into a repository) because this will spot wrong pointers and return logs with the errors.
+If the bibliography.xml previously in use has been edited, then before replacing it with the new one, perhaps consider a filldiff importing the changes from the new production into the edited bibliography file.
 2. update `canonicaltaxonomy.xml`.
 With this the lists will be all at the latest possible update status.
 3. make sure to make the files readable so that they are also indexed for the transformations to take place as quickly as possible. use permissions.xql into the _BetMasService_ library.
 4. populate `expanded` with `makeExpand.xql` which calls `expand.xqm` and stores files to the `expanded` collection with the right permissions. this will use the lists, the _EthioStudies_ library and the _BetMasData_ library.
 Make sure they are indexed or the performance will be horrible.
 Run authority-lists with profiling on in monex, to check.
     - check that split files which need to be in parts to come through from GitHub have been remerged taking into consideration Xinclude statements.
 This should be the default behaviour.
+    - this takes quite some time (16.9.21 it took, only for manuscripts 7468.928 seconds, so a bit more than 2 hours).
+To run an the entire data including IHA it takes really a lot.
+I usually run the smaller collections (narratives, authority-files, Institutions, Studies) and then let the biggest go overnight.
+I skip corpora and the choniajki dataset, these do not need expansion. you can check that all has been transformed with `tryout.xql` which will simply count resources in the subcollections so that you can see where there is something missing.
+If numbers do not match, update permissions and try again. eventually export the data and compare with oxygen diff directories to see what is missing.

 #### Store related applications datasets